Kremlin spokesperson says Putin would use nuclear weapons in face of 'existential threat'

 - Dmitry PeskovRussian politician

-Kremlin spokesperson Dmitry Peskov refused to rule out the use of nuclear weapons on Tuesday.
+Dmitry Peskov, a Kremlin spokesperson, refused on Tuesday to rule out the use of nuclear weapons.

 "If it is an existential threat for our country, then it can be used," he said.